samjones00/docs/docs/_documentation/templates-lite.md

 ## Install

-All ServiceStack Project Templates can now be created with our [web](/web-new) .NET Core tool:
+All ServiceStack Project Templates can now be created with our [x](/web-new) .NET Core tool:

-    $ dotnet tool install -g web
+    $ dotnet tool install -g x

-If you previously had an existing `web` tool installed, update it to the latest version with:
+If you previously had an existing `x` tool installed, update it to the latest version with:

-    $ dotnet tool update -g web
+    $ dotnet tool update -g x

 ### vue-lite